Andrew Benintendi Player Props: White Sox vs. Braves

 - The Braves pitching staff ranks fourth in MLB with a collective 9.5 strikeouts per nine innings.

-- In his last appearance on Friday, the righty went 6 1/3 innings against the Tampa Bay Rays, allowing one earned run while surrendering four hits.
+- In his most recent outing on Saturday against the Tampa Bay Rays, the righty threw 6 1/3 scoreless innings while surrendering four hits.

 © 2023 Data Skrive.
 All rights reserved.